-Expert High, resource-intensive. involvement riigii, resource interisive. involvement As described above, all three components can either be implemented inhouse, or, at least partially, outsourced, subject to an economic and feasibility assessment.
-EU-AMRI [74], the alliance of BBMRI, ECRIN and EATRIS, currently utilises some of the listed existing services.
-It is conceivable that certain resources and capabilities required for the Legal/Regulatory Guidance Service could be deployed by tapping into the same organisations, however, it should be assured that the complexity and amplitude of legal and regulatory issues is adequately covered by bringing additional expertise as appropriate.
-Resources Component 1 of the Legal/Regulatory Guidance Service could potentially needed be created through contributions of the relevant parties.
+Development Negotiations and contractual service agreements across existing services capacity needed to specify who does what (scope, sustainability) including opening existing services to the HRIC community and developing new building blocks.
+Software Minimal, maintenance costs. components Hardware N/A requirements Expert High, resource intensive. involvement As described above, all three components can either be implemented in- house, or, at least partially, outsourced, subject to an economic and feasibility assessment.
+EU-AMRI [71], the alliance of BBMRI, ECRIN and EATRIS, currently utilises some of the listed existing services.
+It is conceivable that certain resources and capabilities required for the Legal/Regulatory Guidance Service could be deployed by tapping into the same organisations.
+Resources The nature of the proposed Legal/Regulatory Guidance service is such that needed it requires public funding.
+In particular, with respect to Component 2 (Legal/Regulatory Support, including training/education), other forms of funding raise equity and accessibility concerns.
+With respect to Component 3, the proposed service runs into the classic "public good" conundrum: despite the utility of the service for the entire HRIC community, there is little incentive for any particular member of the community to contribute, as each member would maximise its utility by acting as a "free rider".
+Component 1 of the Legal/Regulatory Guidance Service could potentially be created through in-kind contributions of the relevant parties.
 However, Component 1 alone would be of limited value to the community.
-For Component 2 (Legal/Regulatory Support, including training/education), public funding would be required so that this service is offered free of charge to public institutions and non-profit organisations.
-For industrial partners, a fee-based model could apply.
-Component 3 runs into the classic "public good" conundrum: despite the utility of the service for the entire HRIC community, there is little incentive for individual organisations to coordinate such a service without specific resources.